-Faculty Directors and Articulation Officer
+Faculty Coordinators and Articulation Officer

-Faculty who are reassigned full-time to coordinate designated programs and services.
+Faculty whose duties include time reassigned to coordinate designated programs and services.

 Non-Teaching Assignments

 Assignments outside a faculty member's regular load that are not part of typical classroom or non-classroom assignments (such as classroom observation; administrative, governance or directorial duties; or special projects).